Patient Meal Service Programs

 Lunch: 11:00 a.m.-1:00 p.m.

 Two cafeterias are available for Barnes-Jewish Hospital patients and guests.

-The South cafeteria is open daily from 5:45 a.m. to 1:30 a.m., and serves breakfast, lunch, dinner, night supper, snacks and beverages.
+The Plaza Café is Monday to Friday from 5:45 a.m.-1:30 a.m. and Saturday and Sunday from 6:30 a.m.-8 p.m., and serves breakfast, lunch, dinner, night supper, snacks and beverages.

 The department of food and nutrition provides kosher meals through an authorized caterer.
 If you wish to observe a kosher, vegetarian or other special diet, and have not already indicated your wishes in admitting, please advise your nurse or food service associate.

 The neighborhood surrounding medical campus is called the Central West End - thecwe.org.
 There are a variety of restaurants in the neighborhood, many within walking distance.
 These range from quick, inexpensive lunch options to more formal dining.
+St. Louis Bread Co. and Pokedoke are located on street level of the Barnes-Jewish Center for Outpatient Health.
 An Applebee’s is directly across the street from the Center for Advanced Medicine.
 Many other selections are a short walk north on Euclid Avenue.
 The Information/Concierge Desks have brochures on this area and can assist you.

 For authentic Italian cuisine, patients and visitors may be interested in driving to The Hill, a local neighborhood known for its nationally-acclaimed restaurants, specialty groceries and bakeries.
 The Hill neighborhood is about 1.5 miles south of the hospital, off of Kingshighway Boulevard.

 Other dining options can be found at diningstl.com, or marylandplaza.com.
-For specific information about area restaurants, contact concierge services at 314-362-5194 or stop by the information desks on north or south campus.
+For specific information about area restaurants, contact concierge services at 314-362-5196 or stop by the information desks on north or south campus.
 The information desk also has a list of restaurants that deliver to the hospital.